AhmedOsman101/Obsidian/src/College/IT-Essentials/Lectures/LectureFour.md

 1. **Binary Addition**: Similar to decimal addition, binary addition is performed from right to left with possible carryover values (0 or 1).
 2. **Binary Subtraction**: Binary subtraction involves borrowing, similar to decimal subtraction.
 3. **Binary Multiplication**: Binary multiplication is performed similar to decimal multiplication, shifting left as necessary.
-4. **Binary Division**: Binary division follows the method of long division, where shifts and subtractions are performed.

 ### 1. **Binary Addition**

 Binary addition works similarly to decimal addition, but only uses the digits 0 and 1.
-The key difference is that whenever a sum reaches 2, it “carries” a 1 to the next higher place (just as decimal addition carries at 10).
+The key difference is that whenever a sum reaches 2, it "carries" a 1 to the next higher place (just as decimal addition carries at 10).

 #### Binary Addition Rules